Tricky to spell, or even say - hyaluronic acid is an acid that you put on your face… stay with us.

-What is HA exactly?
+What is hyaluronic acid exactly?
 Is it really an acid or something else that just so happens to be called an acid?

-And, as we all know, moisture can help slow down the signs of aging, many of which are reportedly caused by our skin drying out.1
+Even though we are pro-ageing, we all know that moisture can help slow down the signs of skin ageing, many of which are reportedly caused by our skin drying out.3

 Believe it or not, one gram of HA can retain up to six litres of water and it can regulate the moisture within skin cells so that they don’t get flooded out.